 Tuition and Fees

 The CU College of Nursing does offer merit and need-based scholarships.
-Scholarship funding typically occurs once a year in the spring term.
+Scholarship funding typically occurs at the start of each term for new students and annually for currently enrolled students.
 More information regarding the scholarship process is available online.

 Tuition Buy-Downs